nctri-dev/fe-volume-discount-form/README.md

 yarn dev
 ```

+---

 ## 📌 Notes

-Notes

-Minimum 1 option is required in the form (validation rule).
+- Minimum 1 option is required in the form (validation rule).

-The form resets after successful submission.
+- The form resets after successful submission.

-Project is intended to demonstrate coding practices, not production-ready design.
+- Project is intended to demonstrate coding practices, not production-ready design.

+---

 ## 👤 Author

-NguyenCaoTri – [nguyencaotri.dev@gmail.com]
+NguyenCaoTri – nguyencaotri.dev@gmail.com